LSSTDESC/NaMaster/NERSC_installation.md

 ```

 ## 1 Prepare to compile the C libraries
+All the instructions below assume that you're using the Intel compilers on NERSC.

 You'll want to run the following in order to prepare your environment to install NaMaster:
 ```
 module load gsl/2.5